Twin Peaks (restaurant chain)

-Twin Peaks is an American chain of sports bars and restaurants based in Lewisville, Texas, which has been described as an "ultimate sports lodge" and breastaurant along with similar chains.
-The chain is known for having its waitresses, primarily young women and typically referred to as "Twin Peaks Girls", dress in revealing uniforms that consist of cleavage- and midriff-revealing red plaid tops, as well as khaki or denim short shorts.
+Twin Peaks is an American chain of sports bars and restaurants based in Lewisville, Texas, which has been described as an "ultimate sports lodge" and breastaurant.
+The chain is known for having its waitresses, primarily young women and typically referred to as "Twin Peaks Girls", dress in revealing uniforms that consist of cleavage- and midriff-revealing red plaid tops, as well as khaki shorts or denim short shorts.
 At other times, waitresses wear revealing seasonal or themed outfits.
 Restaurants are decorated in the theme of a wilderness lodge and serve a mix of American, Southwest and Southern cuisines as well as alcohol.
 The chain's slogan is "Eats.
 Drinks.
 Scenic Views."

 History

 Twin Peaks was founded in 2005 by Randy Dewitt and Scott Gordon in Lewisville, Texas.
 Dewitt, who had previously helped Brinker International develop Rockfish Seafood, noted a thriving sports-bar market and decided to create a chain with a mountain-lodge motif and attractive servers.
 According to analysts, 'breastaurant' chains have been growing at a rate of 30-40% per year, while the general restaurant industry as a whole has only grown about 3-5% annually.

 By August 2013, Twin Peaks had expanded to 38 locations across 17 states in the United States.
-Most locations are in Texas, with others the American Southwest, Midwest and South.
+Most locations are in Texas, with others in the American Southwest, Midwest and South.
 Twin Peaks has a mix of franchised and corporate-owned restaurants.

 In 2014, Bloomberg recognized Twin Peaks as "one of the nation’s fastest-growing restaurant chains".

 By August 2018, Twin Peaks had 84 locations, 54 franchised, 30 company operated, and sales of $322 million with the 85th Twin Peaks opening in Toledo, Ohio.

 Twin Peaks plans to open 10-12 restaurants in 2021, after reporting strong profit during the COVID-19 pandemic.

 On September 1, 2020, Twin Peaks announced that it would be acquired by FAT Brands, owner of Fatburger and Johnny Rockets, for $300 million.
 The acquisition was completed on October 1.